Q: How quickly can you get me in for an appointment?

 Q: How do I schedule an appointment?

-A: Please contact any of our offices by phone or simply email us at firstname.lastname@example.org and we will be happy to get you registered.
+A: To schedule a new patient appointment please call (502) 890-5639 or email us at firstname.lastname@example.org and we will be happy to assist you.

 Q: What should I bring to my first appointment?